MISSION 2024- Laos & Vietnam

 It would seem to me that there’s nothing to lose, and maybe something to gain by excavating the possible burial site identified in 2006.
 If the land is burned to cultivate it for a cassava field any potential evidence or remains risk being destroyed.
 Short of any new information from witnesses from the war 55 years ago, there are no additional leads to follow to a possible burial site of Colonel Carter Luna to try to recover his remains to repatriate him… which is the right thing to do.

 It’s already a tremendously challenging situation to make recoveries of MIAs.
-In fact, in the last 3 years there have only been 8 9 (as of April 2024) recoveries made from the Vietnam War in Vietnam, Cambodia and Laos.
+In fact, in the last 3 years there have only been 10 (as of August 2024) recoveries made from the Vietnam War in Vietnam, Cambodia and Laos.
 Throughout the years there have been many success stories, I don’t want to take away from those.
 It would seem to me that there’s nothing to lose, and maybe something to gain by excavating the location of a possible burial site identified in 2006.
 Cultivation of the land in central Laos by Laotians and possibly Chinese, mining of the land in central Laos by the Chinese is nothing new.
 However, compared to my previous trips over the last few years it does appear that all this activity is rapidly expanding in Savannakhet Province in the areas of Ban Kok Mak and other villages, as well as into Khammouane Province.
 There are many large trucks traveling through the nearby village of Vilabouly transporting cassava and mining material, burning, cultivating… lots of activity taking place.
 I have to wonder if this agricultural and mining activity is and will have an adverse impact on the effectiveness of present and future efforts by the US Government to recover MIAs in this area.

 PHOTOS